Useful tips

 Most judgments order the judgment debtor to pay the winner the total amount due in one lump sum.
 However, in most states, the judge can order the judgment debtor to pay the award in installments over time if requested.

-READ: How does the government support capitalism?
+READ: How does trade agreements affect the economy?

 What personal property can be seized in a Judgement?